blopker/superduper/README.md

 I'm sorry!
 Please start by making sure you have the newest app from the app store.
 After that, please submit the issue to https://github.com/blopker/superduper/issues.
 It helps to have a way I can reproduce the issue, with screenshots or video.
 Alternatively, you may have luck either clearing all the app's data or reinstalling it.

 ## Developers

+### Architecture

+The app uses a modern, decoupled architecture that allows connecting to multiple bikes simultaneously:

+#### Key Components

+- **BikeModel**: Data class representing a bike's state and settings
+- **BikeService**: Manages connection and communication with a single bike
+- **BikeRepository**: Stores bike data and manages BikeService instances
+- **BikeConnectionManager**: Orchestrates connections to multiple bikes

+#### How It Works

+1. The app maintains independent BikeService instances for each bike
+2. Active bikes automatically connect when the app starts
+3. Bike connections are managed in the background, independent of UI
+4. Each bike service manages its own connection lifecycle

+This architecture enables users to seamlessly switch between multiple bikes while maintaining connections to all active bikes.

 ### Releases